stahnma/zoomwh/README.md

 `systemctl start zoomwh.service`

 # Limitations
-1. This can currently be set up for one zoom meeting (because there is no logic looking what the meeting is called or anything) and one slack webhook (thus only one channel for notifications).
-Neither of these would be that difficult to extend or change, but I haven't had that need yet.
+1. This can currently be set up for one zoom meeting (because there is no logic looking what the meeting is called or anything).
 1. You can't make the POST URL path anything other than "/" right now.
 Again, this is an easy fix, but I haven't done it yet.
 Ideally you could pass in a ENV var for that.

 # Setup